 *NOTE: Inspectors have the flexibility to conduct a SAMG Update sample prior to 2022 if sites have completed actions associated with commitments as discussed in section 03.03 of this IP.
-If a sample is desired prior to 2022, the Inspection Manual Coordinator in NRR/D/IRB shall be contacted to ensure that the Reactor Program System (RPS) – Inspections is appropriately updated.
+If a sample is desired prior to 2022, the Inspection Manual Coordinator in NRR/DRO/IRIB shall be contacted to ensure that the Reactor Program System (RPS) – Inspections is appropriately updated.

 71111.18-01 INSPECTION OBJECTIVE